-Electronic Statements are produced monthly that reflect any activity posted to the students account since the previous statement.
-Statements are generated on the 15th of each month, or the next business day following a weekend or holiday.
+Electronic Statements are produced in late June for the fall semester (due August 1) and in mid-November for spring semester (due January 1).
 An email is sent to the student's Brown email account and to the email address of their Authorized Users when a new statement is available.
 Electronic statements may be printed, downloaded, or saved to a file by logging into http://payment.brown.edu.

 Student Accounts and Electronic Billing:

 Electronic billing (E-Bill) is Brown University’s official method of billing as no paper statements are produced.
 The Student Account Statement itemizes all charges and/or credits submitted by University departments for the term.
-Subsequent monthly electronic statements identify a previous balance outstanding and itemize charges and/or credits applied during the statement billing period.
 The payment deadline for the fall semester is August 1; the payment deadline for the spring semester is January 1.
 Students who fail to make payment in full by prescribed deadlines are assessed a Late Payment Charge of 1.5% per month on any unpaid balance.

 The Adjusted Balance indicates the student account balance less expected aid from loans and scholarships.
 Authorized Credits (financial aid awaiting disbursement) and Memo Credits (incomplete/unsigned financial aid, alternative loans, outside scholarships, Installment Payment Plans, etc.) represent expected student aid not yet received and temporarily reduce the student account balance due (adjusted balance).
 Charges that may appear on the students account are Tuition, Health Insurance Fee, Room and Board, Student Activity Fee, Health Service Fee, Recreation Fee, Bookstore charges (optional), Library Fines, Pharmacy Fees, Athletics Equipment Fees, and International Program Fees.